-The college offers a Bachelor of Arts degree with majors in Biblical Studies, Business Leadership, Christian Counseling, Christian Studies, Elementary Education, English, English Secondary Education, History and Social Studies, History and Social Studies Secondary Education, Leadership and Christian Education, Ministry, Ministry Studies, and Missions.
+The college offers a Bachelor of Arts degree with majors in Biblical Studies, Business Leadership, Christian Counseling, Christian Studies, Elementary Education, English, English Secondary Education, History and Social Studies, History and Social Studies Secondary Education, Leadership and Christian Education, Ministry, Ministry Studies, Missions, and Missions with a Concentration in Aviation.
 Several baccalaureate degrees are offered in the areas of Music and Music Education.
 Most of these degrees require 120-130 semester hours of study.
 Each program provides a broad base of knowledge and experience for the student who wishes to enter immediately into ministry and a strong foundation for entrance into graduate study.